techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 Each group presented its assessment of the opportunities and provided practical recommendations.
 Fresh perspectives and solutions were appreciated, as they logically tied to the identified areas for improvement.
-At the same time, the Hitachi Energy team offered practical feedback, rooting in business operations, experience, and practice.
+At the same time, the Hitachi Energy Team offered practical feedback, rooting in business operations, experience, and practice.

 Students focused mainly on the nature of the interactions between the Technical